BlueGreenMagick/yomikiri/ARCHITECTURE.md

   - `/main/src/extension`: Code used in extension context.
 Code outside this directory are considered code that can also be called in `iosapp` and should not import code in this directory.
     Each subdirectories are different entry points.
   - `/main/src/platform`: Platform-specific code.
+  - `/main/src/assets/static`: Assets that have to be manually copied into bundle (with esbuild plugin).
+Assets not in `static` directories are automatically bundled by esbuild if they are imported into the code.

 `/rust`: Main backend code that 1) tokenize Japanese text 2) search dictionary entry 3) update dictionary files `/dictionary`: Creates Yomikiri dictionary files.